yanishiii/Fetch-and-Care-A-Pet-Sitter-Finder/README.md

 <h2 align="center">Fetch and Care: A Pet Sitter Finder

 <h3> SDG </h3> <i class="fa-solid fa-1"></i>

-The SDGs which this project aims to attain are No Poverty,Good Health and Well-Being, Sustainable Cities And Communities and Responsible Consumption and Production.
+<p align=justify> &nbsp;&nbsp;&nbsp;&nbsp; The SDGs which this project aims to attain are No Poverty,Good Health and Well-Being, Sustainable Cities And Communities and Responsible Consumption and Production.
 These SDGs are further described as follows:

 <h3>Goal 1: No Poverty</h3> <i class="fa-solid fa-1"></i>

 ![30f66bcbb41c7](https://github.com/yanishiii/Fetch-and-Care-A-Pet-Sitter-Finder-in-Ibaan-Batangas/assets/91609880/92b66583-480c-45e9-9a55-2a71405aabb7)